ifly6/Communique/README.md

 (or, create them by hand and skip manual configuration).

 ### Technical Information ####
-* This program reports its UserAgent to the NationStates API as follows:
+This program reports its UserAgent to the NationStates API as follows:
-	`NationStates JavaTelegram (maintained by Imperium Anglorum, used by <client key>)`
+	* `NationStates JavaTelegram (maintained by Imperium Anglorum, used by <client key>)` when sending telegrams and
+	* `NS API request; maintained by Imperium Anglorum, email: cyrilparsons.london@gmail.com; see IP` when requesting information from the API

 ## Changelog ##
 The following are the various changelogs from various version of Communique: